 Rugby-SANZAAR confirm earlier start for Rugby Championship

-Oct 8 (Reuters) - Hosts Rugby Australia (RU) and organisers SANZAAR have revealed a revised schedule for the 2020 Rugby Championship after bowing to pressure from the New Zealand Rugby Union (NZRU), with the competition now to kick off a week earlier.
+Oct 8 (Reuters) - Hosts Rugby Australia (RU) and organisers SANZAAR have revealed a revised schedule for the 2020 Rugby Championship after bowing to pressure from New Zealand Rugby (NZR), with the competition now to kick off a week earlier.

 The initial fixture list saw the competition start on Nov.
 7.

-The row over the scheduling had soured relations between New Zealand and Australia, RU chairperson Hamish McLennan admitted this week.
+The row over the scheduling had soured relations between New Zealand and Australia, RU chairperson Hamish McLennan admitted this week, though NZR CEO Mark Robinson adopted a more conciliatory tone in a statement on Thursday.

+"We’d like to thank our colleagues at SANZAAR and Rugby Australia for the time and effort that has gone into finalising a schedule that is workable for all," he said.

+"It is great news that we now have certainty on the draw and we’re really excited about the fantastic rugby to come.”

-The teams are scheduled to play two Bledisloe Cup tests before the start of the competition, the first on Sunday followed by another clash on Oct.
+The pair are scheduled to play two Bledisloe Cup tests before the start of the competition, the first on Sunday followed by another clash on Oct.
 18

 South African Rugby have still yet to officially confirm their participation though as worries over a lack of preparation time and player welfare persist, with the country’s domestic competition only set to start this weekend.